- Adding payments

 You want to offset because:

-- Customers don't overpay through direct debit (SEPA)
+- Customers won't overpay through direct debit (SEPA)

-- You first deduct credits and credit invoices before collecting money
+- You deduct credits and credit invoices before collecting payments

 - You prevent customers from paying twice

-- It's fair: if a customer has credit, it should be used
+- It's fair: if a customer has a credit, it should be used

-Important: Always do this before you create a SEPA payment run!
+Important: Always do this before creating a SEPA payment run!

 How Do You Offset Payments and Credit Invoices?